seagreen/plate/README.md

 The solution is to look for rescue from a related field.
 Language-specific type system writers have been feeling out the sweet spot of expressiveness longer than the other tools mentioned here have existed.
 Even better, many of them are battle-hardened and sit on a principled theoretical foundation.

-And of course the most glorious, battle-hardened, and principled of these is Haskell (OCaml and PureScript aren't bad either).
+And of course the most glorious, battle-hardened, and principled of these is Haskell.
 Plate is what you get when you steal the most basic, essential features of Haskell's type system and build a schema language from them.
 Hopefully this lets Plate strike the right level of expressiveness for many tasks.

 # Status